sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

     // Default: No clue what this does.
 Might be if the index is in some form of master index pallete that Rocket uses?
     // ReceivedFromServer: Probably for loading maps if you have them saved to disk.
     // LayerID: No idea.
-    // SideDirection: Probably the same as TopDirection.
-Defaults to up.
     // Custom: No clue what it does as well.
 Defaults to false.
 {
     "Default": false,